-The pinnacle of the NHL season, 16 teams will battle it out for supremacy in the Stanley Cup Playoffs.
+The pinnacle of the NHL season, 16 teams battle it out for supremacy in the Stanley Cup Playoffs.

 There are four rounds in the Stanley Cup playoffs: First Round, Second Round, Conference Finals and Finals.